korzhenevski/korzhenevski/README.md

 This funds my private R&D lab, where I have full skin in the game: risking my own capital.

 > If you're building an infrastructure-level system that must survive failure, evolve for years, and perform at the limits of hardware, let's talk.
+> Available for fast one-time second opinions and quick deep audits.

 📧 yura.nevsky@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/korzhenevski)